GQZhangMath/GQZhangMath.github.io/index.md

 ### Research Interests

 * Mathematical Physics and Integrable Systems
-* Nonlinear Wave Theory and Its Application
+* Nonlinear Wave Theory and Its Applications
-* Riemann-Hilbert Problem and Asymptotic Theory
+* Asymptotic Theory and Riemann-Hilbert Problem

 ### Education